voschezang/coding-handbook/labour/delivery.md

 [toc]

+## Overview

+Product **increments** tend to follow a release pipeline.
+In software engineering the phases are typically:

+- `requirements, analysis, design, implementation, testing, deployment`.

+Projects can be **optimized** for efficiency or predictability.
+The former takes **risk** by building large increments.
+The latter minimizes risk by testing early.
+See [requirements](project-requirements.md).

 ## Delivery Strategies

 Product increments can be designed in several ways.
 There is a tradeoff between efficiency (throughput) and risk.